 Doors open 30 min. before showtime

-and there was a new voice which you slowly recognized as your own is funded in part by the Regional Arts & Culture Council.
+and there was a new voice which you slowly recognized as your own is funded in part by the Regional Arts & Culture Council and many generous donors.

 ABOUT THE ARTISTS: